Proof of English Proficiency

-International students whose official language of instruction for their bachelor's degree (or master's, if applicable) was not English must submit proof of English proficiency, which is generally evidenced with an official TOEFL or IELTS exam score.
+International students whose official language of instruction for their bachelor's degree (or master's, if applicable) was not English must submit proof of English proficiency, which is generally evidenced with an official Test of English as a Foreign Language (TOEFL) or IELTS exam score.
 If English was the official language of instruction, applicants must notify the Graduate School via email at firstname.lastname@example.org after they have completed the submission of the online application form.

-International students whose language of instruction for a prior degree was not English may take the IELTS in place of the TOEFL.
-Scores should be no more than two years old.
-An IELTS total score of 6.5 or higher will be required for admission.
-More information about the IELTS can be found at www.ielts.org.
+- International students whose language of instruction for a prior degree was not English may take the IELTS in place of the TOEFL.